 A glimpse at how sexual abuse is treated in Guyana reveals that out of over 230 reports of rape in 2015, only 36 accused were actually charged.
 By March 5 2018, only 10 cases of sexual abuse were brought before the Georgetown Courts for victims of whom some were as young as 3.
 For the average citizen, this is hardly a surprise but instead an indicator of the consequences of institutionalized gender-bias.
 The police and authorities are often accused of trivializing rape allegations and domestic violence and in other instances, political connections and wealth supersede the law.
 At least 2 cases of femicide during the course of 2018 (both in Berbice) resulted from years of ongoing intimate partner violence (IPV) which were known to family members, neighbours and the Police.

 Likewise, there are elected and appointed political leaders who held or continue to hold high offices in Government though they were accused of sexual harassment, abuse or gender-based discrimination.
-The case of a renowned Guyanese politician and TV station owner who allegedly raped a 9-year-old girl and escaped judgement is one of many examples.
+The case of a renowned Guyanese politician and TV station owner who allegedly raped a 9-year-old girl and escaped judgement, is one of many examples.
 Abuse against girl children is rampant.
-By mid-2018, the Child Protection Agency had already announced a staggering 481 cases of child sexual abuse, of which 393 were girls.
+By mid-2018, the Child Care and Protection Agency had already announced a staggering 481 cases of child sexual abuse, of which 393 were girls.
 From January to March 5th, there were already some 400 reported cases of child abuse.
-The consequences are both physical and psychological trauma and some girls end up being burdened by life threatening pregnancies.
-Even if the necessary post-traumatic care is administered, the consequences of abuse can have a devastating impact on the social and economic growth empowerment of girls.
+The consequences are both physical and psychological trauma, with some girls ending up being burdened by life threatening pregnancies.
+Even if the necessary post-traumatic care is administered, the consequences of abuse can have a devastating impact on the social and economic growth and empowerment of girls.

 Impact on development